blascarr/TCS3200/README.md

 - [x] Compute time event intervals to read input signal for non-blocking systems.
 - [x] Mapping in different range values for colors.
 - [x] EEPROM memory for save some calibration data and color list.
+- [x] Callback method to request color while sensor is working and detect color changes.
 - [x] Support to Neurona classication **Multi Layer Perceptron** by [Morettic](http://www.moretticb.com/Neurona).
 - [ ] Assign interruption pin to the INPUT signal to calculate samples.
 - [ ] Tests in platformio.